amgarrett09/UnnamedDungeonCrawler/README.md

 Currently there's only a Linux version of this engine/game.

-To compile on Linux, just make sure you have ALSA and X11.
+To compile and run on Linux, just make sure you have ALSA and X11.
 ALSA is in pretty much any Linux kernel version since 2004.
 X11 is included in virtually every Linux distribution.

-You may need to install some development packages for X11 and ALSA though.
+You may need to install some development packages to get access to the X11 and ALSA header files though.

 On Debian
 ```
 sudo apt install libx11-dev
 sudo apt install libxt-dev
 sudo apt install libasound2-dev
 ```

-One you have the dependencie, simply run
+One you have the dependencies, simply run

 `./linux_build.sh`

 in the main project folder.
+The executable can then be found in the `build` directory.

 To run the game with assets you will also needs assets stored in a directory in the main project folder called `resources`.